ojlamb/todo_challenge/README.md

 As a person who actually gets stuff done
 I want to mark my tasks as done
 So that I don't do them twice

+As someone who has done lots of stuff
+I want to be able to clear my completed tasks
+So I never see them again
 ```

 ##Technology used